Yosemite’s High Country: A Night at Evelyn Lake

 Once Evelyn Lake was in view, we searched the western area of the lake for a campsite, but didn’t see anything very nice or protected, so we walked back to the trail and continued to the east side.
 We were much more successful here, with plentiful camping in the stunted trees, with nice views of the peaks behind the lake.
 Evelyn Lake had such an inviting, sandy shore on this side, and we spent time hanging out and filtering water while another large group hiked up and claimed their spot.
 After socializing, admiring the sunset, and eating dinner, it was time to turn in for the night.

 The next morning, we packed our things up and continued hiking toward Lyell Canyon.
 There was a tiny bit of climbing at the beginning of the day, but then we steeply descended through the woods down to the Lyell Fork and the JMT.
-On our descent, we saw a mother deer and her two sweet, spotted fawns, which were so dang cute!
-Once we got down to the canyon, it was basically a flat hike out along the creek back to the car.

 Pin For Later!